alaap001/agentic-blog-post-generator/Readme.md

 ### Editor & Fact-Checker Team
 This team is responsible for polishing the draft and ensuring its accuracy.

-## Agent Collaboration and Orchestration

-The main `blog_post_generation_workflow` function orchestrates all collaboration, acting as a central controller that invokes each agent or team in sequence and manages the data flow.

-The `Team` class provides powerful sub-workflow management.
-For example, the `Content Team` runs in `coordinate` mode, where a coordinator model ensures the `Research Analyst`, `Outline Generator`, and `Content Writer` execute in the correct order.

 ## Tools Integration